-Forty miles southeast of the Grand Mesa field, beyond

-the Black Canyon of the Gunnison, on Cimarron Ridge between the Uncompahyre River and Cimarron Creek is Tongue Mesa.
+Forty miles southeast of the Grand Mesa field, beyond the Black Canyon of the Gunnison, on Cimarron Ridge between the Uncompahyre River and Cimarron Creek, is Tongue Mesa.
 This physiographic feature is an outlier of Upper Cretaceous age coal-bearing rocks capped and preserved by late Upper Cretaceous volcanics.
 The coal-bearing rocks correlate with those of the Grand Mesa section to the northwest and with the San Juan basin section to the southeast.

-Near the top of the mesa is a 900 foot thick coal-bearing section that correlates with the Fruitland-Kirtland Formation of the San Juan Basin and with the Paonia shale in the Grand Mesa area.
-Outcrops are badly obscured by land-slides and talus, but 3 or more coals occur in the lower half with easterly dips of about 2 degrees.
+Near the top of the mesa is a 900-foot-thick coal-bearing section that correlates with the Fruitland-Kirtland Formation of the San Juan basin and with the Paonia shale in the Grand Mesa area.
+Outcrops are badly obscured by landslides and talus, but 3 or more coals occur in the lower half with easterly dips of about 2 degrees.

-The principal, and most persistent coal, the Cimarron (or Lou Creek) seam, is from 8 to more than 40 feet thick, and has been mined on both sides of the ridge.
+The principal and most persistent coal, the Cimarron (or Lou Creek) seam, is from 8 to more than 40 feet thick, and has been mined on both sides of the ridge.
 Several other mines have operated in stratigraphically higher seams 5 to 7 feet thick.
 The coal is subbituminous B in rank.
 Some of the coal is considerably oxidized, and much of it is bony.
 Because of difficult access, this coal does not compete with the better coals of the Somerset field which are used in the Jim Bullock electric power plant at Montrose, only 15 miles away.
-Range of an analyses:
+Range of analyses:

 As-received basis Range of analyses

-Moisture Ash 14.2-16.0%
+Moisture 14.2-16.0%

+Ash 6.7-8.4%

-Sulfur 6.7- 8.
-4%
+Sulfur 59%

 Btu/lb.
 9.350-10.220

 Fus. temp., °F. 2,450-2,480

 In 58 square miles of the Tongue Mesa field surveyed, Landis (1959) reported an estimated 2,355 million tons of coal originally in place.
 More recent studies and coring indicate that the original resource could be estimated as high as 4,000 million tons.
-Since only underground mining is feasible in these thick seams, only about 1/6 to 1/4 of the coal is recoverable.
+Since only underground mining is feasible in these thick seams, only about 1/6 to $\frac{1}{4}$ of the coal is recoverable.

-The total coal resources to 6,000 foot depth in the Southwest Uinta sub-region, in the Book Cliffs field, Grand Mesa field, and Tongue Mesa field, can be estimated at about 19,850 million tons with roughly the west half being highvolatile B and C bituminous coal and the eastern half subbituminous A and B coal.
+The total coal resources to 6,000-foot depth in the Southwest Uinta sub-region, in the Book Cliffs field, Grand Mesa field, and Tongue Mesa field, can be estimated at about 19,850 million tons, with roughly the west half being highvolatile B and C bituminous coal and the eastern half subbituminous A and B coal.
+No mines presently are active in Tongue Mesa field.
+However, some exploratory and evaluation drilling has been carried out by at least two companies in the past year or so.